 - strategy and management plan

 - inspection method and practices

-- assessment of condition and risk, and
+- assessment of condition and risk

 - wood pole management forecast and delivery.

 For each recommendation, the actions required and the responsible party has been identified.
-The timing for the implementation of the recommendations requiring Powercor's action will be agreed between Powercor and ESV and included in Powercor's (required) wood pole management improvement plan by February 2020.
+The timing for the implementation of the recommendations requiring Powercor's action will be agreed between Powercor and ESV and included in Powercor's (required) wood pole management improvement plan, received by ESV on 28 February 2020.
 ESV will closely monitor Powercor's progress against the plan and will hold Powercor to account for its delivery.